Updated on June 21st, 2022

 FAFSA has to be resubmitted every single year.

-Starting October 2016, you can submit it as early as October the year before and you get to use the previous year’s tax return so this should get even easier on families.
-You can read more about the changes for 2017-2018 and beyond here.
+You can submit it as early as October the year before and you get to use the previous year’s tax return so this should get even easier on families.

 2. Scholarships & Cash Awards